 If you have new warts or notice other changes after sexual activity, contact your doctor for an assessment.

 To treat genital warts, contact your doctor.
-Note that getting rid of the physical warts does not treat the virus itself, and the warts are likely to return.
+Note that getting rid of the physical warts doesn’t treat the virus itself, and the warts are likely to return.

-Anyone who has had sexual intercourse is at risk for HPV infection.
+Anyone who’s had sexual skin-to-skin contact is at risk for HPV infection.
 It’s impossible to know who will develop health problems from HPV, but people with weakened immune systems may be more at risk.

 To prevent health problems associated with HPV, be sure to get regular health checkups, screenings, and Pap smears.